 However, the most recent trip I went on wasn’t to an exotic new destination… it was a holiday back to my home city of Birmingham.
 When did returning home become an adventure in itself?

-The air stewardess is standing to my right with a huge fake smile imprinted on her perfectly made-up face, she's just finishing the safety demonstration.
-I look away, bored of the video I've seen a hundred times over, the struggle of being a traveller.
-I close my eyes and consider whether my ignorance will cause me to lose my life should, heaven forbid, there be a crash and I have no idea what cord to pull to inflate my unflattering yellow life jacket because I was too busy checking out the nearest hot guy or getting lost in my thoughts.
+The air stewardess is standing to my right with a huge fake smile imprinted on her perfectly made-up face; she's just finishing the safety demonstration.
+I look away, bored with the video I've seen a hundred times over, the struggle of being a traveller.
+I close my eyes and consider whether my ignorance will cause me to lose my life should, heaven forbid, there be a crash, and I have no idea what cord to pull to inflate my unflattering yellow life jacket because I was too busy checking out the nearest hot guy or getting lost in my thoughts.
 It would be way more exciting if instead of pretending to blow some stupid whistle that's probably never going to get used they teach us how to perform some sort of martial arts to combat a terrorist at thirty thousand feet in the air.

-Aotearoa takes your breath away with its natural jaw dropping beauty yet it still feels so familiar and homely.
+Aotearoa takes your breath away with its jaw-dropping natural beauty, yet it still feels so familiar and homely.
 Living in this country has made me confused as to where home is.
 Do I swap my mosquito repellent for perfume?
 Do I exchange my factor 50 for fake bake?
 Do I escape the great outdoor lifestyle and return to being a city girl in bustling Birmingham?
-Or do I just accept I have two homes, with maybe more to come?
+Or, do I just accept I have two homes, with maybe more to come?
 I'm thirsty to visit more of this crazy round object we call the earth.

 Thank you for visiting!
 Here you will find a collection of travel stories from women around the world.
 We post new ones each week and every one is as unique and varied as the next.
 Enjoy!